-Each bike has both pedals and handles making it a breeze to use with either your legs or arms, they are also light enough to be easily picked up from the floor and placed on the table for your upper body workout.
+Each bike has both pedals and handles, making it a breeze to use with either your legs or arms, they are also light enough to be easily picked up from the floor and placed on the table for your upper body workout.

-Both bikes have a useful amount of speed settings and both have proven to be durable.
+Both bikes have a useful amount of speed settings, and both have proven to be durable.
 Let’s not forget they also offer the max 80RPM.

-The third offering, the Diawa bike is brilliant in design, but it lacks versatility with just 4-speed settings and only a max of 60RPM, which is disappointing at this price.
+The third offering, the Diawa bike, is brilliant in design, but it lacks versatility with just 4-speed settings and only a max of 60RPM, which is disappointing at this price.

-If you have been looking for a lightweight motorized bike that doesn’t compromise on stability and offers you all the versatility to achieve your workout goals then the Confidence Fitness Motorized Pedal Exerciser would have to be our recommended choice, this excellent mini exerciser offers you a whole lot at a very affordable price.
+If you have been looking for a lightweight motorized bike that doesn’t compromise on stability and offers you all the versatility to achieve your workout goals then the Confidence Fitness Motorized Pedal Exerciser would have to be our recommended choice, this excellent mini exerciser provides you a whole lot at a very affordable price.